 METR

-Model Evaluation and Threat Research
+Model Evaluation & Threat Research

 Partnerships

-We think it’s important for there to be third-party evaluators with formal arrangements and access commitments – both for evaluating new frontier models before they are scaled up or deployed, and for conducting research to improve evaluations.
+We think it’s important for there to be third-party evaluators with formal arrangements and access commitments — both for evaluating new frontier models before they are scaled up or deployed, and for conducting research to improve evaluations.
+We do not yet have such arrangements, but we are excited about taking more steps in this direction.

 We are also partnering with the UK AI Safety Institute and are part of the NIST AI Safety Institute Consortium.